 In 1991, Plato hit rock bottom when police arrested her for a video store robbery, which earned her five years of probation and a stint in rehab.
 Unfortunately, Plato never fully kicked her drug habit.
 On May 8, 1999, her fiancé found Plato in their Winnebago motor home, dead of a drug overdose.
 A medical examiner ruled the 34-year-old’s death a suicide.

-Cause of death: suicide
+- Cause of death: drug overdose

 Next: A terrible accident spelled bad news for this child star.